So SolarWinds® Pingdom® has alerted you to an issue—what do you do now?

 AppOptics: The Timing

 To better understand the scope and timing of our problem, we can look at a simple metric heuristic dashboard AppOptics has provided out of the box with our Docker container monitoring, courtesy of our snap agent.

 With AppOptics, we can easily see in the image below one container repeatedly dumps memory (the bottom-right graph) and is high in CPU (the bottom-left graph) with each iteration of container replacement.
 This tells us at the very least, this one container is struggling with something.
 It also tells us when this probably started (just before 16:30) and gives us an idea of the kind of impact we might be seeing with this behavior.

 Unfortunately, since the application appears to be continuously restarting, we can be sure our customers are constantly seeing application-related failures on our site.

-Loggly: The Logs
+Loggly: The Error Volume

 With the information from AppOptics, we have a clear start time and a general idea of what applications or services are seeing the problem.
 We can now go one step further and use Loggly to filter our logs to this time and service and gain a crystal-clear picture of the errors causing our 500s all the way up at Pingdom.

 The Loggly dashboard is an all-inclusive log view, giving us some easy search functionality to dial into what’s causing these trends.
 In this image, we can see a flood of new events coming into our unfiltered log view.